ying-tang/help-documentation/_nova/Restrict_Floating_IP.md

  * In Horizon, as an unprivileged user, you will now get "Error: Unable to allocate Floating IP."
 From the command line, you will get "No more floating IPs available".

-	  * Keep in mind: If you release floating IPs back into the pool via `nova floating-ip-delete` (for example) in the privileged project, that IP will become available to the unprivileged project.
+ * **Keep in mind:** If you release floating IPs back into the pool by using the command `nova floating-ip-delete` (for example) in the privileged project, that IP will become available to the unprivileged project.
 So you would need to educate your privileged team to not release IPs.